wp-plugins/codepress-admin-columns/readme.txt

 === Codepress Admin Columns ===
 Contributors: codepress, tschutter
-Tags: plugins, wordpress, admin, column, columns, dashboard, sortable, filters, wp-admin Requires at least: 3.1
+Tags: plugins, wordpress, admin, column, columns, custom columns, custom fields, image, dashboard, sortable, filters, wp-admin
+Requires at least: 3.1
 Tested up to: 3.2.1
 Stable tag: 1.1.2

 == Description ==

-This plugin makes it easy to Manage Custom Columns for your Posts, Pages and Custom Post Type Screens.

-= Intro =

-This plugin let's you visually customize the Admin Columns.
+Completely Customise your Custom Columns with a nice drag and drop interface.

+By default, WordPress only shows a few built-in columns.
+This plugin will give you many additional columns and you will have full control over all custom columns for pages, posts, posttypes and users.
 You can add or remove columns, change their label and reorder them.

 = Custom Columns  =

-The following custom columns are supported:
+The following custom columns are added:

 * Featured Image
 * Excerpt